The-Strategy-Unit/nhp_mitigator_comparisons_app/README.md

 This tool is designed primarily for use by model-relationship managers (MRMs) in discussion with schemes so that the mitigator selections can be refined before being finalised.

-The app is [deployed to Posit Connect](https://connect.strategyunitwm.nhs.uk/nhp/mitigator-comparisons/) (login/permissions required)..
+The app is [deployed to Posit Connect](https://connect.strategyunitwm.nhs.uk/nhp/mitigator-comparisons/) (login/permissions required).

 ## Run the app